avsa242/sx1231-spin/README.md

 ## Limitations

 * Very early in development; may malfunction or outright fail to build
-* RXBandwidth() calculates register settings only for FSK mode
 * Because of the max length of the syncword supported by the chip (8 bytes/64bits), the API for SyncWord() currently breaks the standard, by providing two parameters

 ## TODO